 While Peiwen has no immediate plans to shift her base back to Singapore, she misses the city’s vibrant food flavours.
 “I’ve always wanted to develop Singaporean flavours in my bread, but it was very difficult to do so in New York.
 As sustainability and sourcing local ingredients are the current trends in the States, ingredients that are required for Singaporean flavours are hard to find, and there isn’t much space in the market right now for that,” shares Lee.
 However, as head of product development at Starter Bakery, a prominent supplier of baked goods in California’s Bay Area, she hopes to eventually achieve her goal of introducing Singaporean-styled breads to Californians.

 After spending a year working at Les Amis, the Le Cordon Bleu Paris graduate did a stint at Sweden’s Faviken in 2014, and joined the team in 2015.
-The former sous chef of this cult restaurant is now the chef-owner of pop-up concept, Hoon’s Chinese (now at Berlin), which serves Singapore-Chinese-influenced dishes made with locally sourced ingredients.
+The former sous chef is now the chef-owner of pop-up concept, Hoon’s Chinese (now at Berlin), which serves Singapore-Chinese-influenced dishes made with locally sourced ingredients.

 “It is difficult to pick a signature dish – every dish I’ve worked on and ended up serving is is close to my heart.
 One of the crowd-pleasers is a gula Melaka and malted barley pie.
 Most kids in Singapore have grown up with some form of a malted drink- Milo or Ovaltine and I always used to sneakily eat Milo powder right out of the tin, so that the flavour association really brings back a lot of memories of being at home”